michaeldzjap/service-container.js/README.md

 Documentation for this project is rather minimal at this point.
 However, the relevant tests from the rather extensive test suite of the original _Laravel_ version has been ported.
 This should give a good indication of what is possible.
 There is also an _example_ folder with some preliminary, basic examples.

 ## Considerations
-Below are some important things to take into account when w
+Below are some important things to take into account when trying out this project for yourself.

 ### Environment requirements
+This project currently only works in environments targeting _ES6_ or higher.
+Part of its internal dependency resolution mechanism relies on the `class` construct being available at runtime, which is not available in _ES5_ or lower.
+It should work both in the browser as well as _node_ environments.

 ### Binding to an interface
 Since _TypeScript_ interfaces are compiled away and do not exist anymore at runtime, an alternative approach was needed to facilitate binding a certain implementation to a given interface / contract.
+The approach taken is largely borrowed from [Aurelia](https://aurelia.io), as this seemed like quite an elegant and minimal invasive way of working around this problem.

 ### Dependency injection inside ordinary functions